HafizAbdul1/CMS-ADR-Assignment/ADR05-Multi_tenant_approach.md

 * Seperate Databases for all tenants.

 ## Discussion
-Shared database is one way to approach this problem, this is where all tenants would share the same database but would get differentiated thorugh TenantID.
+Shared database is one way to approach this problem, this is where all tenants would share the same database but would get differentiated through TenantID.

 <img width="703" height="185" alt="image" src="https://github.com/user-attachments/assets/de6c0c11-2430-40c0-955e-f3790eb1443e" />

 * An advantage of this is that it easy quick and easy to onboard new tenants, which is important for this system, as it looks to target larger markets in the future.